StudioMega/design-token-guidelines/README.md

 ## Design Token Usage

 Not all design tokens will be necessary for every project, and you may need to introduce new ones.
-That's perfectly fine—just ensure that any additions adhere to the established naming conventions outlined above.
+That's perfectly fine—just ensure that any additions adhere to the [established naming conventions](#design-token-naming).

 ## Colors